abhipatel/rate_calculator/README.md

 * Rate specified in market file is yearly interest rate
 * Lender with the higher amount available will be used first if two lenders provide the same interest rate
-* Monthly and total repayment amounts are most important in terms of priority, the rate will be interpolated from the repayment amounts if more than one interest rate is used
+* Monthly and total repayment amounts are most important in terms of precision, the rate will be interpolated from the repayment amounts if more than one interest rate is used

 ## Testing